yohman/up206a/Weeks/Week10/W10-02-Interactive web mapping.md

 }).addTo(map);
 ```

-For satellite imagery, replace the id value of `mapbox/streets-v11` to `mapbox/satellite-streets-v11`
+For satellite imagery, replace the id value of `mapbox/streets-v11` to `mapbox/satellite-streets-v11`.
+Full list of styles at the time of this writing:

+- `light-v10`
+- `dark-v10`
+- `outdoors-v11`
+- `streets-v11`
+- `satellite-v11`
+- `satellite-streets-v11`

+## Add a geojson file

+Download the following geojson file, which was created as part of the Week 8 Spatial Autocorrelation lab.